 March 2020 marked the six-year anniversary of iProbono’s partnership with National Deaf Children’s Society (NDCS) in the UK.
-In that period, 75 of our lawyers have advocated for 55 deaf children and provided £825,000 worth of time and legal support.
+In that period, our lawyers have advocated for 55 deaf children and provided £825,000 worth of time and legal support.
 From representing aspiring astronauts to avid dancers, our advocates have opened doors to educational opportunities that would otherwise be denied to deaf children.
-Last year, in-house counsel from NBC Universal and Sky were trained to join our advocates in providing representation to children over the coming years.
+Last year, in-house counsel from NBCUniversal and Sky were trained to join our advocates in providing representation to children over the coming years.

 iProbono has engineered legal clinic models for a number of years, both globally and in the UK.
-Six years ago, we began a conversation with National Deaf Children’s Society, who wanted to do more casework for deaf children around their Special Educational Needs (SEN). iProbono built a cohort of lawyers who were interested in doing this work and were trained to run SEN cases end-to-end under the supervision of specialist lawyers at NDCS.
+Six years ago, we began a conversation with National Deaf Children’s Society, who wanted to do more casework for deaf children around their Special Educational Needs (SEN). iProbono built a cohort of lawyers at Fieldfisher who were interested in doing this work and were trained to run SEN cases end-to-end under the supervision of specialist lawyers at NDCS.
 Training was not just about the law and tribunal process, but also client care and following the charity’s ethos with iProbono ensuring that agreements were in place to protect the charity and the lawyers.

-With 70 active lawyers trained on SEN, taking on two cases a year, iProbono provided the equivalent manpower of 3 full-time caseworkers.
+With lawyers taking on two cases a year, iProbono provided the equivalent manpower of 3 full-time caseworkers.
 In terms of supervision from NDCS, after around six months, 85 per cent of the work could be taken forward by the legal volunteers who interfaced with the clients, provided advice, represented their needs to the local authority, and took the case to court if need be.
-Amazingly, the success rate has been 100 per cent over the last six years in securing what the children are legally entitled to, and in almost 80 per cent of the cases, the families got exactly what they wanted, in some cases even more.
+Amazingly, the success rate has been near 100 per cent over the last six years in securing what the children are legally entitled to, and in almost 80 per cent of the cases, the families got exactly what they wanted, in some cases even more.

 iProbono works to form a holistic relationship, so aside from the direct representation to children, it also enabled commercial legal advice to NDCS.
-The charity has been able to use corporate space for their meetings and events, and it also created a funding relationship between the law firms and the NDCS.
+The charity has been able to use corporate space for their meetings and events, and it also created a funding relationship between the law firms and NDCS.

 Here are some of the cases –